scribe-analytics/scribe-analytics/README.md

 ## Console

 The Console integration merely dumps information to the console.
-It's primary use case is debugging or exploring the capabilities of Scribe.
+It's primary use case is debugging or exploring the capabilities of Scribe Analytics.

     <script type="text/javascript" src="scribe-console.js"></script>
     ...